 *To use fresh potato: Follow above directions except decrease water to 1/2 cup and replace potato flakes with 1/3 cup cooked, mashed potato (at room temperature).
 Stir mashed potato into dough along with egg.

-I don't know about you but I could go for something sweet to top off our dinner.
+I don't know about you but I could go for something sweet !
 How about a Fluffernutter Cake.
 This recipe came from Cookie Baker Lynn and is outstanding.
 We start by making a two layer banana cake , then we're going to top each layer with chocolate chips and bake it.

 Then we're going to slather it with Peanut Butter Fluffernutter Frosting!